 In this post, E.A.
-Casey, a second-year Master of Social Work student and intern at Iona, shares some tips for finding sources of support as you navigate the hurdles of life.
+Casey, a social worker at Iona, shares some tips for finding sources of support as you navigate the hurdles of life.

 - Take a friendventory—an inventory of the people in your life.
 Who are the people you feel you can trust or look to for input on matters?
 Take stock of your relationships and think about them in a practical way.
 A friend who is a good listener might be excellent for providing social support, while a neighbor might be better for lending practical support (such as giving you a ride to a medical appointment.)
 These are the people you should embrace as part of your support system.